qpetitjean/MoveR/README.md

 </li>
 <br />
 <li>
-<strong>VISUALIZE</strong> the tracks of all or specified particles over
+<strong>VISUALIZE</strong> the tracklets of all or specified particles over
 time.
 </li>
 <br />
 <li>
-<strong>ANALYSE</strong> the data over tracks, time, or space.
+<strong>ANALYSE</strong> the data over tracklets, time, or space.
 It is
-possible to compute low (basics) or high (advanced) level metrics over each track and temporal and spatial trends.
-In a nutshell, Low and High-level metrics return the results of a given computation over each track, while temporal trends functions return the results of a given calculation over time by averaging the value of each track.
-It is also possible to compute a studentized 95% confidence interval by bootstrapping over the tracks.
+possible to compute basics metrics over each tracklet but also to conduct more advanced computation by looking for temporal and spatial trends.
+In a nutshell, basics metrics return the results of a given computation over each tracklet, while temporal trends functions return the results of a given calculation over time by averaging the value of each tracklet.
+It is also possible to compute a studentized 95% confidence interval by bootstrapping over the tracklet.
 Also, it is possible to extract specified spatial trends according to a given pattern set by the user.
 </li>
 <br />